Food Service Managers

 Most applicants qualify with a high school diploma and several years of work experience in the food service industry as a cook, waiter or waitress, or counter attendant.
 Some applicants have received additional training at a community college, technical or vocational school, culinary school, or 4-year college.

-Many colleges and universities offer bachelor’s degree programs in restaurant and hospitality management or institutional food service management.
-In addition, numerous community colleges, technical institutes, and other institutions offer programs in the field that lead to an associate’s degree.
+Many colleges and universities offer bachelor's degree programs in restaurant and hospitality management or institutional food service management.
+In addition, numerous community colleges, technical institutes, and other institutions offer associate's degree programs in the field.
 Some culinary schools offer programs in restaurant management with courses designed for those who want to start and run their own restaurant.

 Most programs provide instruction in nutrition, sanitation, and food preparation, as well as courses in accounting, business law, and management.
 Some programs combine classroom and practical study with internships.